J051333/J051333/README.md

 DM me on Instagram!

-Epic of Nalia is on hold, but still planned with [Ton](https://github.com/t0ntr4n) and [SleepingMage](https://github.com/SleepingMage)!
-Also, check out some of my super cool sibling's super cool stuff: [Sa9m](https://github.com/intentionalDisaster99)!
+Currently working on Estro-Tracker with my super cool sibling [Sa9m](https://github.com/intentionalDisaster99)!

 I run an i5-12500H and a 3050 Ti with 32GB of DDR4 3200MHz RAM.
 I run Windows 11 (though often wish I didn't) and have some experience with Linux.